danieluhl/astro-blog/src/content/blog/new-keyboard-strategy.md

 6. Don't stray from standard querty too far, I still want to be useful on my laptop
 7. Scrolling on the right hand (left hand modifier), indexing directly on the left (e.g. tabs, arc spaces, applications, etc.)
-8. No modtaps on fast keys, the delay will bite you

 You'll note I don't entirely stick to these principles but thinking though them helped me get to a point where I can start to practice and refine over time.
 After two days with the glove80 I'm back